-We offer advanced tuition in performance, composition/songwriting and studio production, as well as the academic study of music theory and history.
+We offer advanced tuition in performance, composition/songwriting and music production, as well as the academic study of music theory and history.

-Here at Otago, you have the opportunity to explore classical, traditional and contemporary musics from Aotearoa and elsewhere in the world.
+Here at Otago, you have the opportunity to explore a range of musical styles, from classical to contemporary, and traditional to jazz.

 Study Music for your bachelor’s degree